Aaron Rodgers: Family and relationships

 Rodgers has two brothers; the younger, Jordan, played quarterback at Vanderbilt University and had a brief NFL career with the Jacksonville Jaguars and Tampa Bay Buccaneers.
 Although Rodgers and his brothers were raised Christian, in an interview in 2017 he stated that he no longer affiliated himself with any organized religion.

 Rodgers is the godfather to Cade Cobb, the second son of his long-time NFL teammate, Randall Cobb.

 Rodgers was in a relationship with actress Olivia Munn from 2014 to 2017 and with former professional racing driver Danica Patrick from 2018 to 2020.
 He started dating actress Shailene Woodley in the second half of 2020.
 In an appearance on The Tonight Show Starring Jimmy Fallon in 2021, Woodley confirmed that she was engaged to Rodgers.
 On February 16, 2022, Rodgers and Woodley called off their engagement.

 In December 2024, Rodgers stated he was dating a woman named Brittani.
-In June 2025, Rodgers stated he had gotten married a few months prior.
+In June 2025, Rodgers stated they had married a few months prior.

 Honorary memberships and business ventures

 Rodgers was initiated as an honorary member of Tau Kappa Epsilon (TKE) on January 5, 2012, at the Sigma-Xi Chapter at St. Norbert College.

 In April 2018, Rodgers was announced as a limited partner in the Milwaukee Bucks ownership group, making him the first active NFL player with an ownership stake in an NBA franchise.
+The team later won the NBA Finals in 2021.